dominickeehan/dont-look-back-in-anger/README.md

 `using Pkg, Pkg.add("JuMP, ......")`.*

-*Note that a (proprietary) license for Gurobi is also required; see https://www.gurobi.com/solutions/licensing/.
+*Note that a license for the Gurobi solver is also required; see https://www.gurobi.com/solutions/licensing/.
 The paper uses Gurobi 1XXXX.0

 ## Reproducing Output from the Paper
 You can reproduce Figure 1 by running the script "plot-ambiguity-sets.jl".